 - Research, creative activities, and other scholarly effort.

 - Public service to the nation, state and community.

 - Other evidence of merit or recognition, such as fellowships, grants, honors, and election to office in scholarly or professional organizations.

 Responsibility for submitting annual reports and for keeping their personnel files up-to-date with any new material concerning teaching activities, research, scholarship, publications or public service rests with the individual faculty members.
 The annual evaluation of each faculty member shall include an assessment of these documents.

-Responsibility for preparing recommendations for salary rates, promotion, tenure, renewal of appointment, or non-renewal of appointment rests with the budget council (or other departmental governing body) and the department chair.
+Responsibility for preparing recommendations for hiring of faculty (including non-tenure-track faculty whenever possible), salary rates, promotion, tenure, renewal of appointment, or non-renewal of appointment rests with the Budget Council (or other departmental governing body) and the department chair.
 Administrative officers at each level shall give full consideration to recommendations from the level below.
 In the case where a recommendation is modified or disapproved the action should normally be taken only after consultation with the level below.
-All recommendations shall be forwarded to the President for final evaluation and decision.
-The President's decisions with regard to salary advancement, promotion in rank, the award of tenure, and renewal of appointment are subject to confirmation by the Chancellor of The University of Texas System and the Board of Regents.
-No commitment regarding salary rates, promotion, tenure, or renewal of appointment may be made without the approval of the President and subsequent confirmation by the Chancellor of the University System and the Board of Regents.
+All recommendations shall be forwarded to the president for final evaluation and decision.
+The president's decisions with regard to salary advancement, promotion in rank, the award of tenure, and renewal of appointment are subject to confirmation by the Chancellor of The University of Texas System and the Board of Regents.
+No commitment regarding salary rates, promotion, tenure, or renewal of appointment may be made without the approval of the president and subsequent confirmation by the Chancellor of the University System and the Board of Regents.